superbeppe98/IBM-cloud-essentials-V3/2_Infrastructure.md

     - Unsurprisingly, the virtual server option is the cheapest
     - In terms of performance, the power systems an bare metal, had the most to offer and in terms of security, it's hard to beat the Linux one offering up

-- Next, we're going to go ahead and configure, create, and connect to a virtual server instance
-    - From the IBM cloud catalog, we can see the different options we can choose from virtual server, bare metal, hyper, protect and power systems
-    - You can see the different profiles that are available for virtual servers
-    - After a few minutes our virtual server will be spun up
-    - Let's click on the link to see some details about the server
-    - On the top right, we have in action button; that lists all the different kinds of actions we can take with the virtual server, such as shutdown, reset
-    - Let's open up a terminal and try an SSH into our machine
 <br>

 ## Hands-on Lab: (Optional) Upgrade your IBM Cloud account